 The most common technology for a renewable system at the moment is the air source heat pump (ASHP) which is very competitively priced and also has government financial support through the renewable heat incentive (RHI).
 The Energy Saving Trust will have the latest information on financial support available.

-For a Building Warrant in Scotland under the regulations we require to provide a SAP calculation to verify the carbon emissions of the building in use.
-This is a standard document which encompasses all the fabric performance, heating, ventilation, cooking & lighting energy use of your home.
-When we have prepared a detailed design and a SAP calculation our services engineer consultant will liaise with you to discuss the potential options available in passing the carbon targets.
+To get a building warrant in Scotland we must provide a ‘SAP calculation’ which estimates the carbon emissions related to the building in question.
+This is a standard document which encompasses the fabric performance, and the heating, ventilation, cooking and lighting energy use of your home.
+When we have prepared a detailed design and a SAP calculation, our services engineer consultant will liaise with you to discuss the options available in passing the carbon targets.

-Option 1: Pass the building regulations.
-Standard SIP/Timber Kit to meet the building regulations.
-This is already energy efficient and typically gives an EPC rating of C. We would recommend this approach with constrained budgets
+We will provide a standard structurally-insulated panel (SIP) or timber frame house kit in line with building regulations.
+This is already energy efficient and will typically attain an energy performance certificate (EPC) rating of C. We would recommend this approach for those with constrained budgets.

-Option 2: Exceed the building regs.
-High performance kit, better U-values & systems for a low energy home.
-Upgrade the windows to triple glazing add renewables systems to achieve an EPC rating of B or above.
+We can provide a high performance kit with better U-values and systems for a low energy home.
+By upgrading the windows to triple-glazing and add renewables systems, the house could achieve an EPC rating of B or above.

-Once complete, you will have a SAP Rating from 0-100, with 100 being the most efficient home and is based on the energy related running costs of the dwelling.They demonstrate compliance with building regulations Part L in England & section 6 energy in Scotland.
-After the building is complete the software can be used to produce an Energy Performance Certificate (EPC).
+Once complete, the house will be given a SAP rating from zero to 100, with 100 being the most efficient, based on the energy-related running costs of the dwelling.
+This demonstrates compliance with building regulations (Part L in England and section 6, energy, in Scotland).

 Early discussions with our team will allow us to design to the standard that best suits your budget and your aspirations.